dz1dz1on/fun-with-playwright/README.md

 ## Known Issues

 1. Test are not stabilized on CI/CD and cleaning data mechanism isn't implemented.
 2. Limit for logging in.
 After a few logs in you are blocked.
+Might be a solution: https://qxperts.io/authenticate-once-with-playwright/ (did not try it)

 # Things that should be done (sadly I didn't made on time):